-Certificate of declaration as critical infrastructure

-21. (1) Where an infrastructure is declared a critical infrastructure, the Minister must issue a certificate of declaration, in the prescribed form and manner, to the person in control of that critical infrastructure, setting out-

-- (a) the risk category as determined by the Minister; - (b) the premises or complex where the critical infrastructure is located; and - (c) the conditions which the Minister may deem necessary to impose for purposes of securing the critical infrastructure. - (2) The Minister must issue a certificate for each of the premises on which any such 50 critical infrastructure, forming part of a complex, is located. - (3) The certificate must be issued in the designation of the person in control of that critical infrastructure. - (4) The declaration of any infrastructure as critical infrastructure does not exempt a person in control of a critical infrastructure from having to comply with the provisions of any other law, except as may be provided for in this Act. - (5) The National Commissioner must enter the particulars of any declaration as critical infrastructure or the termination of such declaration, into the prescribed register, which must be accessible to the public in the prescribed manner or form.

-(6) The Minister must, by notice in the Gazette, publish such particulars as may be prescribed regarding infrastructure which has been declared as critical infrastructure and when such declaration is terminated.

-Amendment or variation of information or conditions by Minister

-- 22. (1) If there is a change in the circumstances of any critical infrastructure, the Minister may, on the recommendation of the Critical Infrastructure Council or upon a request in writing by the person in control of a critical infrastructure or the National Commissioner- - (a) amend the risk categorisation determined in terms of section 20(4)(b); or - (b) vary any or all of the information or conditions on a certificate of declaration 10 as critical infrastructure referred to in section 21. - (2) Before acting on the advice or the request contemplated in subsection (1) to amend or vary the risk categorisation, or any of the information or conditions, the Minister must give the person in control of the critical infrastructure- - (a) written notice of his or her intention to amend or vary the risk categorisation, 15 information or conditions on the certificate of declaration as critical infrastructure: and - no less than 30 days to submit written representations to the Minister as to why the Minister must not amend or vary the risk categorisation, information or conditions on the certificate of declaration. - (3) The Minister must consider the written representations referred to in subsection (2)(b) and notify the person in control of the critical infrastructure in writing- - (a) of any decision taken under this section; - (b) the reasons for the decision; and - (c) the date on which the decision takes effect.
+Certificate of declaration as critical infrastructure 21.
+(1) Where an infrastructure is declared a critical infrastructure, the Minister must issue a certificate of declaration, in the prescribed form and manner, to the person in control of that critical infrastructure, setting out- (a) the risk categorisation as determined by the Minister; 5 (b) the premises or complex where the critical infrastructure is located; (c) the conditions which the Minister may deem necessary to impose for purposes of securing the critical infrastructure; and (d) whether information regarding security measures will be restricted.
+(2) The Minister must issue a certificate for each of the premises on which any such 10 critical infrastructure, forming part of a complex, is located.
+(3) The certificate must be issued in the designation of the person in control of that critical infrastructure.
+(4) Declaration as critical infrastructure does not exempt a person in control of critical infrastructure from having to comply with the provisions of any other law applicable to 15 the critical infrastructure in question.
+(5) The National Commissioner must enter the particulars of any declaration as critical infrastructure or the termination of such declaration, into the prescribed register, which must be accessible to the public in the prescribed manner or form.
+(6) The Minister must, by notice in the Gazette, publish such particulars as may be 20 prescribed regarding infrastructure which has been declared as critical infrastructure and when such declaration is terminated.
+Amendment or variation of information or conditions by Minister 22.
+(1) If there is a change in the circumstances of any critical infrastructure, the Minister may, on the recommendation of the Critical Infrastructure Council or upon a 25 request in writing by the person in control of a critical infrastructure or the National Commissioner-(a) amend the risk categorisation determined in terms of section 20(4)(b); or (b) vary any or all of the information or conditions on a certificate of declaration as critical infrastructure referred to in section 21.
+30 (2) Before acting on the advice or the request contemplated in subsection (1) to amend or vary the risk categorisation, or any of the information or conditions, the Minister must give the person in control of the critical infrastructure- (a) written notice of his or her intention to amend or vary the risk categorisation, information or conditions on the certificate of declaration as critical 35 infrastructure: and (b) no less than 30 days to submit written representations to the Minister as to why the Minister must not amend or vary the risk categorisation, information or conditions on the certificate of declaration.
+(3) The Minister must consider the written representations referred to in subsection 40 (2)(b) and notify the person in control of the critical infrastructure in writing- (a) of any decision taken under this section; (b) the reasons for the decision; and the date on which the decision takes effect.
+Termination and revocation of declaration 45 23.
+(1) A declaration as critical infrastructure in terms of this Chapter terminates- (a) where the person in control of a critical infrastructure ceases the activities which formed the basis upon which the Minister declared the infrastructure as a critical infrastructure; or (b) upon revocation in terms of subsection (4).
+50 (2) The person in control of a critical infrastructure must notify the National